cristinasprogrammingadventure/Machine-Learning-for-breast-cancer-detection/README.md

 ### Machine Learning

-#### Models
+#### We will experiment with nine Machine Learning models in this the breast cancer detection project.
+These classification models will be trained and tested **firstly on the whole dataset of 32 variables (including ID + target) and afterwards, we'll do the same on a reduced dataset using only 17 of the variables, which were chosen with the "features importance" formula matched with correlations.

-For the breast cancer detection project, I used classification models such as
+Traing models with **PySpark**:

 * Logistic Regression
 * Decision Tree